meriel2104/finalwebproject/README.md

 # finalwebproject

-This is my example repo

 # Preproposal

 ## What idea(s) do you have for your final project?

-I will make a website that has different quizzes:
+I will make a website that dedicates to save sea turtle
- - personality quiz
- - spirit animal quiz
- - IQ quiz
- - riddles
- - etc

 ## If you plan to collaborate with one or two classmates, what are their names?